SamJoan/droopescan/README.md

 You can get a full list of options by running:

 <pre>
-python droopescan.py --help
+droopescan --help
-python droopescan.py scan --help
+droopescan scan --help
 </pre>

 # Why not X?